Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Fairmont Palliser

-For those who want a boujee stay, this is literally where celebrities stay when they visit Calgary.
+For those who want a boujee stay, this is where celebrities stay when they visit Calgary.

 Fairmont Palliser